varundonde/varundonde/README.md

 My current work:

-- I'm currently working for Alteredverse, a startup in the digital twin industry, where I'm working on the implementation, testing and modification of various Computer Vision and Machine Learning models from novel papers in industry (private repo).
-Additionally, I'm doing undergraduate research on the STEPR Project under the CMU Human Computer Interaction Institute, and writing Photogrammtery and Automation software for KnitFit, a Singapore based startup which focuses on making exact fit medical garments for patients.
+- Implementation, testing and modification of various Computer Vision and Machine Learning models from novel papers in industry (private repo) for Alteredverse, a startup in the digital twin industry.

+- Undergraduate research on the STEPR Project under the CMU Human Computer Interaction Institute

+- Writing Photogrammtery and Automation software for KnitFit, a Singapore based startup which focuses on making exact fit medical garments for patients.

 Some stuff I've previously worked on: